Adoree' Jackson: Professional career

+Pre-draft

 On March 22, 2017, Jackson participated at USC's Pro Day.
 He ran positional drills and completed the three-cone drill, while also meeting with team representatives and scouts from all 32 NFL teams.
 Jackson was ranked the tenth best cornerback in the draft by Sports Illustrated, ranked the seventh best cornerback by ESPN, ranked the sixth best by NFLDraftScout.com, was ranked the fifth best cornerback by NFL analyst Mike Mayock, and was ranked the second best cornerback by NFL analyst Bucky Brooks.